-Dr. Ilona Stobutzki, Australia Co-Chair of the Sub-Committee on SPS, noted the importance of the workshop as an opportunity for ASEAN and its partners to foster implementation of international SPS guideline.
-"This is about enhancing regional trade in agri-food while managing biosecurity risks," cited by Dr. Ilona.
-In addition, Ms. Ursula Egan, Specialist Adviser for FTA SPS Implementation and Coordination, Ministry of Primary Industries of New Zealand, emphasized the importance of developing and implementing national standards based on international standards and guidelines in facilitating trade among AANZFTA Parties.
-Ms. Egan also highlighted that this activity builds on previous SPS co-operation projects that have develop capacity amongst ASEAN officials on SPS measures.
+Dr Ilona Stobutzki, Australia Co-Chair of the Sub-Committee on SPS, noted the importance of the workshop as an opportunity for ASEAN and its partners to foster the implementation of international SPS guideline.
+"This is about enhancing regional trade in agri-food while managing biosecurity risks," cited by Dr Ilona.
+In addition, Ms Ursula Egan, Specialist Adviser for FTA SPS Implementation and Coordination, Ministry of Primary Industries of New Zealand, emphasized the importance of developing and implementing national standards based on international standards and guidelines in facilitating trade among AANZFTA Parties.
+Ms Egan also highlighted that this activity builds on previous SPS co-operation projects that have to develop capacity amongst ASEAN officials on SPS measures.

 The workshop was organized by ASEAN Secretariat with support from the AANZFTA Economic Cooperation Support Program (AECSP).